-Configure the wireless adapter to match your wireless router settings exactly.
-If you changed the default Network Name (SSID), be sure to use what you set in the wireless router.
+For a non-NETGEAR wireless adapter, configure it to match your settings exactly.
+If you changed the default Network Name (SSID), be sure to use the correct Network Name (SSID) you set in the wireless router.

 WIRELESS FEATURE DEFAULT SETTING

-802.11g Network Name (SSID) NETGEAR
+Wireless Network Name (SSID) NETGEAR

-WEP or WPA Security Disabled
+WPA or WEP Security Not Enabled